matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 ```

   FIXME: we need to spell out that this API should return the original message
-  when paginating over m.replaces relations for a given message.
+  when paginating over `m.replace` relations for a given message.
 Synapse currently
   looks to include this as an `original_event` field alongside `chunk` on all relations,
   which feels very redundant when we only need it for edits.
 Either we specialcase it
   for edits, or we just have the client go call /event to grab the contents of the original?